msrivastav13/mo-dx-plugin/README.md

   $ sfdx deploy:aura

 OPTIONS
-  --p, --pathname=pathname                   (required) the file path of the aura bundle you want to save
+  --p, --pathname=pathname                   (required) the file path of the aura bundle you want to save to Salesforce.

 EXAMPLES
   $ sfdx deploy:aura -p pathname // Default authorized org is used for the deploy